vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Create all missing parent groups.

     `--cgparam` *parameter*=*value*
-      Set CGroup parameter, may be used more than once.
+      Set cgroup parameter, may be used more than once.
 See `group cgparams set` for what the parameter is.

 `group del` *name*